spanou/baremetal-super-minimal/docs/getting-started.md

 ```
 3. Move to the project directory & get some help

-Since everything (almost) in our project is drive through our Makefile, let's see what options we have.
-Go ahead and execute the followign commands.
+Since everything (almost) in our project is driven through our Makefile, let's see what options we have.
+Go ahead and execute the followign commands:
 ```bash
 spanou@qemu-m4:~/development$ cd baremetal-super-minimal/
 spanou@qemu-m4:~/development/baremetal-super-minimal$ make help